School-of-the-Ancients/sota-beta/README.md

 - **Curated quest board** &mdash; Pick from ready-to-run quests, each linking a legendary mentor with a focused learning objective and estimated duration.
 - **Quest-aware conversations** &mdash; When a quest is active, the mentor keeps you on track, surfaces scene changes, and captures artifacts tied to the objective.
 - **Automatic mastery reviews** &mdash; Ending a quest triggers an AI assessment of your transcript, summarizing what you grasped, what evidence proves it, and what to revisit.
-- **Progress tracking** &mdash; Completed quest IDs persist in `localStorage`, powering progress meters and keeping your accomplishments pinned between sessions.
+- **Progress tracking** &mdash; Completed quest IDs persist in Supabase for signed-in users (with `localStorage` fallback when auth is unavailable), powering progress meters and keeping your accomplishments pinned between sessions.

 ### Custom Mentors & Quest Builder